Repronomics II – Building and delivering!

 “Cattle in northern Australia have had the unfortunate reputation of having low fertility.
-The Repronomics projects are combatting this by improving the accuracy of Estimated Breeding Values (EBVs)—allowing highly fertile cattle to be easily selected across breeds,” says NT Department of Primary Industry and Resources (DPIR) Livestock Officer Gretel Bailey-Preston.
+The Repronomics projects are combatting this by improving the accuracy of Estimated Breeding Values (EBVs)—allowing highly fertile cattle to be easily selected across breeds,” says NT Department of Industry, Tourism and Trade (DITT) Livestock Officer Gretel Bailey-Preston.
 “This is going to allow northern beef producers to make informed selection decisions without having to collect the data required to do this themselves.”

 As a result of the project, sire and dam selection will be able to be based on production goals of individual properties, and comparisons will be able to be made across breeds, thereby increasing the rate of improvement in fertility and ultimately breeding efficiency.